karlgroves/lablr-js/README.md

 # LABLR.JS

+## Note

+This branch has diverged from `develop` in a few ways.

+It acts as a POC for the concept of loading the page into Puppeteer and gathering the elements that way.
+This is preferred over gathering the elements client-side on the customer's actual website, because doing so would significantly degrade the performance of the customer's site.

+## Prior readme:

 Currently this is a POC only.

 Lablr.js is the client-side script used to discover labellable elements on a web page, assemble them into an array, and POST them to an endpoint for processing.